 Not getting a second dress to change into for the dance.
 My dress was beautiful but very fitted.
 I kept talking about getting a second one that was more comfortable to wear later in the night but everyone I spoke to talked me out of it.
 I ended up so uncomfortable that I didn't dance much or eat/drink much for that matter!

+ayertothethrone ...
+I didn’t want a wedding so much as I wanted to be married.
+Unfortunately I got sucked in to all the drama of having a 'perfect' wedding but my then fiancé now husband would keep reminding me that the focus needed to be on the fact that at the end of the day, we would be married.
 My biggest regret is losing sight of that periodically through the planning and the actual wedding day.
 I put so much pressure on myself that I didn’t get a chance to really enjoy it.
 Almost nothing went according to plan but in the end, I walked down the aisle holding my parents hands, laughing and crying in equal measure, and got to marry my favorite person.

 Katogo Not having a real bachelorette party.
 My maid of honor was in Berlin, one of the bridesmaids was in Italy, the rest were in San Francisco, and my sister was in South Dakota, so it would have been nearly impossible to get everyone to do a trip anywhere reasonable in advance.
 But my husband had a great week in Mexico with his best buds, and I wish I’d been able to do something similar.

+timoni I regret the DIY part.
+Was my wedding exactly how I envisioned it?
+90% yes!
+The wedding itself was amazingly awesome.
+That said, the stress leading up to it outweighed the money I saved and the pro that I could have everything just so.
 If I would have known the day before and morning of setup would be so intense, I would have paid more just so that I could relax, get pretty, and enjoy the time with my friends and family.

 cucumbermelon8855 Not having my hair and makeup done right.
 I didn't want to fall into the trap of paying 300 times more just because it's for your wedding, so I went to a salon and told them I was attending a wedding as a guest.
 I should have just splurged on it.
 For one, I never wore makeup or styled my hair fancily so had no idea what worked, what it should look like, etc. and I wish I'd felt open enough to say, 'Look, I want this to look really good.'
 Secondly, these photos are for life.
 Everyone wants to see your wedding photos, and now what they see is my raccoon eyes and a horrible hairdo.

 a_woman_provides Rushing into buying my wedding dress!
 I was so concerned on having the perfect experience at an expensive boutique with the perfect person (my mom, who lived 1,200 miles away at the time, so we were limited on when this would happen) that I completely rushed and settled.
 The dress then didn't fit when it came in six months before the wedding.
 It meant having to buy another dress, which I loved was one-third of the price, but reselling wedding dresses (even my unworn first one!) is difficult and you never make back the full price.

 — Sara, 27